json-api/json-api/_format/1.1/index.md

 ### <a href="#profiles-processing" id="profiles-processing" class="headerlink"></a> Processing Profiled Documents/Requests

-When a profile is applied to a request and/or document, the value used for each of the profile's elements (document members or query parameters) is said to be "a recognized value" if that value, including all parts of it, has a legal, defined meaning *according to the latest revision of the profile that the application is aware of*.
+When a profile is applied to a request and/or document, the value used for each of the profile's document members or query parameters is said to be "a recognized value" if that value, including all parts of it, has a legal, defined meaning *according to the latest revision of the profile that the application is aware of*.

 > Note: The set of recognized values is also/more technically known as the
 > [defined text set](http://www.w3.org/2001/tag/doc/versioning-compatibility-strategies#terminology).